lpcode808/SteamEngine25/content/calendar/Journey MOC.md

+---
-# The Learning Journey: 35 Days of Discovery
+title: "The Learning Journey: 35 Days of Discovery"
+publish: true
+---

 > **"Curiosity, Confidence, Creativity, Communication"** - How these four principles guided our semester of bringing ideas to life.